 If Team Create is on, Roblox stores scripts in a central cloud-based repository that all collaborators can access.
 This allows creators to:

-- Independently work on the same script that others are editing.
+- Work on the same script that others are editing using Drafts.

 - Test changes locally before committing them to the cloud.